 - Institutional and federal financial aid may not be awarded due to travel restrictions

-Students who are still pursuing exchange, affiliate provider, and independent study programs should notify Education Abroad of their decision by emailing email@example.com
+Students who are still pursuing exchange, affiliate provider, and independent programs should notify Education Abroad of their decision by emailing email@example.com

-If you choose to cancel your participation in an exchange, affiliate provider, or independent study program, or defer your experience to a future term, please do the following:
+If you choose to cancel your participation in an exchange, affiliate provider, or independent program, or defer your experience to a future term, please do the following:

 - For provider programs, inform your provider that you would like to cancel or defer your program and ask about options for reimbursement and/or future programs.
-Many providers have extended their deadlines and withdrawal policies given the COVID-19 outbreak.
+Many providers have extended their deadlines and withdrawal policies given the COVID-19 pandemic.
 Please CC: firstname.lastname@example.org.